pantheon-systems/wp-native-php-sessions/readme.txt

 == Description ==

-WordPress core does not use sessions, but sometimes they are required by your use case.
+WordPress core does not use PHP sessions, but sometimes they are required by your use-case, a plugin or theme.

-This plugin implements PHP's native session functionality backed by the WordPress database.
-This allows plugins, themes, and custom code to safely use PHP $_SESSIONs in a distributed environment where PHP's default tempfile sessions won't work.
+This plugin implements PHP's native session handlers, backed by the WordPress database.
+This allows plugins, themes, and custom code to safely use PHP `$_SESSION`s in a distributed environment where PHP's default tempfile storage just won't work.

 Note that primary development is on GitHub if you would like to contribute: